1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Diagnosis typically involves an upper endoscopy to view the esophagus, a biopsy to check for inflammation, and imaging CT or MRI to assess deeper issues.
+Diagnosis is typically made through an upper endoscopy to visualize the esophagus, biopsy to identify inflammation, and imaging tests such as CT or MRI to detect deeper complications.

-Treatment may include lifestyle and diet changes, proton pump inhibitors PPIs, swallowed steroids, immunomodulators, biologics, and minimally invasive procedures like endoscopic dilation or stent placement.
+Treatment options include lifestyle and dietary modifications, proton pump inhibitors (PPIs), oral corticosteroids, immunomodulators, biologics, and minimally invasive interventions such as endoscopic dilation or stent placement.

-Can I live a normal life with esophageal Crohns
+Is it true you can live a normal life with esophageal Crohn's?

 Yes.
-With the right diagnosis, personalized treatment plan, and dietary adjustments, most patients manage symptoms effectively and maintain an active lifestyle.
+With proper diagnosis, personalized treatment, and dietary management, most patients manage their symptoms effectively and maintain an active lifestyle.

-Skip spicy, acidic, and hard foods that may hurt your throat.
+Avoid spicy, acidic, and hard or rough foods that may irritate or damage the throat and esophagus.

 Related Blogs